techidaily/site-screen-sharing-recording/source/_posts/comprehensive-guidebook-on-crafting-engaging-videotutorials.md

 Everything displayed on your computer's monitor is going to be recorded, so before you start a screen capturing session make sure that all of your private data is well outside the work environment you'll be using in the video.
 Instead of wasting time on concealing private information in the post-production, you can save time by controlling what is visible in the portion of the screen you are capturing.

-## Part 2: Choosing [Best Screen Recorder](https://tools.techidaily.com/wondershare/filmora/download/) for Video Tutorial Making
+## Part 2: Choosing Best Screen Recorder

 Having the right tools for a job is as equally important as knowing exactly how to do a certain job.
 There are so many different screen recorders on the market at the moment, that choosing the right one isn't always such an easy task.
 Most free software products that offer the screencasting feature have limitations that may prevent you from creating a high-quality tutorial.